 When you are a one-man business or a business run by a couple it’s easy to infuse your personality to your company.
 But what if you have more people on board?
 Can they all express themselves?
 If you hire like-minded people who share similar values, life approaches and sense of humor, then the answer is yes.
 People who tune into your voice will be a reflection of your personality.
 It will be more of a collective personality, but still sounding similar to the one you would express all by yourself.
 The only thing you need to do is let them be authentic and autonomic in their work.

 Take a look at a few tweets from a Saddleback Leather’s customer support.
 The tweets are all personal and friendly, just like the brand itself.
-(If you don’t know the brand go to their website: the owner’s story, the movies, the life lessons.)

 A morning tweet: